tartiflette/tartiflette-asgi/README.md

 ### Making requests

-`tartiflette-starlette` complies with the [GraphQL spec](https://graphql.org/learn/serving-over-http/#http-methods-headers-and-body), which allows you to pass the query in several ways:
+`tartiflette-asgi` complies with the [GraphQL spec](https://graphql.org/learn/serving-over-http/#http-methods-headers-and-body), which allows you to pass the query in several ways:

 - **URL query string** (methods: `GET`, `POST`):